-The best time to buy any household appliance is before you need it.
+The best time to buy a refrigerator or any household appliance is before you actually need it.
 If you wait to buy a new dishwasher until yours is shooting water across the kitchen, you'll be forced to find a replacement in a hurry.
 That means you are at the mercy of the appliance store and won't have time to plan and shop during a sale.
 There are several times of the year when household appliances go on sale, and planning to shop then helps you get the best deal and puts you in control of the buying process rather than the appliance store.

 While most appliance manufacturers introduce new models in the fall, refrigerator makers do things a bit differently.
-They introduce new models in the spring, making May the best time to get a cool deal on a new fridge.
-According to Consumer Reports, May also is the best time to buy cordless phones and other small consumer electronics.
+According to Consumer Affairs, new refrigerator models are introduced in the spring, making May the best time to buy a refrigerator.
+Look for last year's models to go on sale this time of the year, before your old fridge kicks the bucket during the heat of summer.

-Any Holiday Will Do
+Any Holiday Will Do for a Sale

 It is very common for appliance retailers to host appliance sales around holidays and over holiday weekends.
 Any holiday is fair game, and you should be able to find someone offering appliance bargains around Labor Day, Memorial Day, President's Day and even Black Friday.

-The End Is Near
+The End of the Month Is Discount Time

 Although major appliance retailers don't advertise it, you often can get a good deal from them at the end of the month.
 Salespeople usually are held to strict quotas, and those who haven't sold enough may be willing to make a deal at the end of the month to get their numbers up.
 Haggling is worth the effort and could land you a better price at any time, but end-of-the-month haggling is even more likely to get results.
 This strategy may work for any major appliance, including washers, dryers, refrigerators and dishwashers.